 Windows, external doors and joinery

 Repair category 1

-Notes The windows were not all fully opened or tested, and it should be appreciated that some defects may only be evident during certain weather conditions.
-Within the limitations of our inspection, no significant defects were noted.
+Notes The windows and doors were not all fully opened or tested.
+It will be appreciated that some defects may only be evident during certain weather conditions, but within the limitations of the inspection no significant issues were noted.